RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 <!-- simple explanation of how a hash-based data structure works -->
 Python's dictionaries are implemented as hashing data structures.
+Explaining how these work will get a bit technical, so let’s start with an analogy:

+A Python list is like having a single long bookshelf.
+When you buy a new book (append a new element to the list), you place it at the far end of the shelf, right after all the previous books.

+A hashing data structure is more like a bookcase, with several shelves, one for each genre: There’s a shelf for detective fiction, a shelf for romance novels, a shelf for sci-fi stories, and so on.
+When you buy a new romance novel, you place it on the appropriate shelf, next to the previous books in that genre.
+And as you get more books, at some point you’ll move to a larger bookcase with more shelves (and thus more fine-grained genre categories), to make sure you don’t have too many books on a single shelf.

+Now, let’s say a friend asks me whether I have the book “Dune”.
+If I had my books arranged on a single bookshelf (in a list), I would have to look through every book I own in order to find “Dune”.
+However, if I had a bookcase with several shelves (a hashing data structure), I know immediately that I need to check the sci-fi shelf, so I’d be able to find it much more quickly!

+::::::::::::::::::::::::::::::::::::: callout

+### Technical explanation

 Within a hashing data structure each inserted key is hashed to produce a (hopefully unique) integer key.
 The dictionary is pre-allocated to a default size, and the key is assigned the index within the dictionary equivalent to the hash modulo the length of the dictionary.
 If that index doesn't already contain another key, the key (and any associated values) can be inserted.